-Aceh: beyond the tsunami’ explores the extraordinary stories of survivors of the 2004 Indian Ocean tsunami in the province of Aceh, Indonesia where approximately 170,000 lives were lost.
+ACEH: BEYOND THE TSUNAMI explores the aftermath of the 2004 Indian Ocean tsunami in the worst effected region of Aceh, Indonesia where approximately 170,000 lives were lost.

 Discover the incredible resilience of the Acehnese people as they reflect on the transformative force of the tsunami over the past decade, and convey the fascinating complexities of life today in a rapidly modernising yet deeply conservative region.